horosin/nest-react-typeorm-pg-todos/README.md

 So this is a very simplified version of a deployment pipeline.

+Nginx is used to host the static version of the frontend as well as a reverse proxy for the whole app.

 ## Technology stack

 - React
+- Vite
+- TypeScript
 - Nest.js
+- TypeORM
+- PostgreSQL
+- Docker

 ## Development notes